Different Yarns for Different Knitting Machines.

 11 wraps per inch

-TENSION TYPE 5-7 on 6.5-7mm (mid-gauge bed machines)
+TENSION 5-7 on 6.5-7mm (mid-gauge bed knitting machines)

 The most popular gauge being hand knit and machine knit today.
 Can sometimes be classified as a Light Worsted or Heavy DK.

-Great for teens and men and home décor, such as pillows & afghans.
+Great for teens and men and home decor, such as pillows & afghans.
 Project knit up fairly fast due to the larger stitch size.

-Silver Reed Mid-Gauge Bed Machines
+Silver Reed Mid-Gauge Bed Knitting Machine

-SK155
+SK155 Chunky Bed

 WORSTED WEIGHT YARNS